-5. November 2022 Runoff
+4. Election Cycles for November 2022 Runoff

-If a run-off occurs in the November (General) election, the next election cycle for any candidate in the run-off goes from July 8, 2022 to December 31, 2022.
-This means during the "run-off/General election" the run-off candidates are permitted to accept an additional \$2,200 from each donor, including those who contributed during the June primary.
+Since three offices have a run-off in the November (General) Election, the next election cycle for any candidate in the run-off goes from July 8, 2022 to December 31, 2022.
+This means during the "run-off/General Election," the run-off candidates are permitted to accept an additional \$2,200 from each donor, including those who contributed during the June Primary Election.

-6. Subsequent Election Cycles for Successful Candidates
+5. Election Cycles for Successful Candidates either in June or November 2022

-If a candidate is successful in the June 2022 Primary his/her next election cycle will be July 8, 2022 to 30 days after the next Primary election for that same elective office.
-If a candidate is successful in November his/her next election cycle will be from January 1, 2023 to 30 days after the next Primary election for that same elective office.
+If a candidate was successful in the June 2022 Primary Election, his or her next election cycle is July 8, 2022 to 30 days after the next primary election for that same elective office.
+So the election cycle will be approximately four (4) years in length.
+If a candidate was successful in November, his or her next election cycle is January 1, 2023 to 30 days after the next primary election for that same elective office.